syamsoul/laravel-datatable-two-ssp/README.md

 ```
 &nbsp;

-And then add the trait to your controller:
+And then inject the SSP service to your controller:
 ```php
 namespace App\Http\Controllers;